Princess Catherine Ivanovna of Russia: Life

-Born in Pavlovsk Palace, she was the second child of Prince John Konstantinovich of Russia and his wife, Princess Helen of Serbia.
-After the Russian Revolution, her father was arrested and deported from the capital and her mother followed her husband into exile.
+Born in Pavlovsk Palace, she was the second child of Prince John Konstantinovich of Russia and Princess Helen of Serbia.
+After the Revolution, her father was arrested and deported from the capital and her mother followed her husband into exile.
 Catherine and her brother, Vsevolod, remained in the care of her grandmother, the Grand Duchess Elizaveta Mavriekievna of Russia.
-On 18 July 1918, their father, Prince John, was killed, and their mother, Princess Helen (Jelena), was arrested and spent several months in Soviet prisons.
+On 18 July 1918, their father, Prince John, was killed, and their mother, Princess Helena, was arrested and spent several months in Soviet prisons.
 Grand Duchess Elizabeth was able to take Catherine and her brother to Sweden.
 Sometime later, they were reunited with their mother.
-In 1922, On June 8, 1922, as a child, Catherine attended the lavish wedding celebration of her younger uncle, King Alexander I, and Princess Maria of Romania in Belgrade, accompanied by her mother and brother.